turingschool-examples/backend_mod_1_prework/day_7/high_level.md

     @key = key
   end
 ```
-2. Then I built a method called `encode`, which should accept an argument of the string I'm are encrypting.
+2. Then I built a method called `encode`, which should accept an argument of the string to encrypt.
 ```ruby
 def encode(string, key)
 ```